Dirac reduction for Poisson vertex algebras: Introduction

 \subsubsection{Acknowledgments}

 We are grateful to Vsevolod Adler and Vladimir Sokolov for stimulating correspondence.
+We are also grateful to Takayuki Tsuchida for an important observation which led us to the correction of the first version of the paper.
 We wish to thank IHES, France, where part of this research was conducted.
 The third author was supported by the ERC grant ``FroM-PDE: Frobenius Manifolds and Hamiltonian Partial Differential Equations''.